200 Groton Road, Ayer, MA 01432 978-784-9000

-Our speech-language pathologist will help identify and treat many types of speech and language disorders including stuttering or swallowing (dysphasia), and those that are a result of stroke, developmental delay, laryngectomy, cleft palate or head injury.
-Following a thorough diagnostic evaluation, a specialized treatment program will be developed specifically for each patient.
-The speech- language pathologist will then work personally with each patient and family to achieve better communication.
+Our speech-language pathologist will help identify and treat many types of speech and language disorders, including stuttering or swallowing (dysphasia), and those that are a result of stroke, developmental delay, laryngectomy, cleft palate or head injury.
+Following a thorough diagnostic evaluation, a specialized individual treatment program will be developed specifically for each patient.
+Learn more about our speech-language therapy program.

 Referrals to for speech require a prescription from a physician, along with insurance authorization or referral, as required by the health care insurance.